amanda-tully/timeoff-app/LOG.md

 [x] Change icons in navigation
 [x] Add empty list text to list component
 [x] Add title to list
-[ ] Update list UI
 [x] Update form UI
 [x] Remove text from header
 [x] Add avatar to header
-[ ] Remove request once approved or rejected and add it to history list for supervisor [ ] Style and make modal functional

 ## Add components to pages